American Home Missionary Society

 Identifier: MS5058

-These personal papers include correspondence between Kincaid and various church institutions seeking his pastorate.
+Scope and Contents These personal papers include correspondence between Kincaid and various church institutions seeking his pastorate.
 Correspondence includes admission and dismission letters from his various posts at Rushville, Leavenworth, Oberlin, Oswego, the American Board of Commissioners for Foreign Missions and the American Home Missionary Society.
 Of note is correspondence from David J. Brewer, who later became a U.S. Supreme Court Justice.
-Additional records include annual papers authored by Kincaid from...
+Additional records include annual papers authored by Kincaid...